DarthSnow/dide2/docs/options_compilers_paths.md

 The combo box at the top is used to select which are the paths passed to the [completion daemon](features_dcd).
 If the completion daemon is launched by _Dexed_ then the change is applied directly after the validation, otherwise it has to be restarted manually.

+The second combo box defines which of the 5 defined compiler matches to the _global_ alias.
+This way it's possible to change the compiler used in a single step, assuming that all the compilation contexts (runnable, DUB, dexed projects) are set to follow the _global_ alias.
+In most of the cases this is not useful but was added to make easier testing experimental branches of DMD or the beta versions.

 In other options categories one of these compilers or _global_ can be selected.

 * Category _Application_, _nativeProjectCompiler_: defines the compiler used to compile a project that has the native format.